aai-institute/pyDVL/docs/30-data-valuation.md

 w(k) := \frac{B(k+\beta, n-k+1+\alpha)}{B(\alpha, \beta)},
 $$

-where $B$ is the `Beta function <https://en.wikipedia.org/wiki/Beta_function>`_, and $\alpha$ and $\beta$ are parameters that control the weighting of the subsets.
+where $B$ is the [Beta function](https://en.wikipedia.org/wiki/Beta_function), and $\alpha$ and $\beta$ are parameters that control the weighting of the subsets.
 Setting both to 1 recovers Shapley values, and setting $\alpha = 1$, and
 $\beta = 16$ is reported in [@kwon_beta_2022] to be a good choice for some applications.
-See however :ref:`banzhaf indices` for an alternative choice of weights which is reported to work better.
+See however the [Banzhaf indices][banzhaf-indices] section for an alternative choice of weights which is reported to work better.

 ```python
 from pydvl.value import compute_semivalues